danott/webpack_rails/README.md

 # Adding entry points

-In Sprockets, you add a new file to `assets.precompile`.
-With webpack, you just add a new entry point in `webpack.config.js`.
+In Sprockets, you add a new file to `Rails.application.assets.precompile`.

+With webpack, you add a new entry point in `webpack.config.js`.

 # Configuration